-Some A Level subjects are now "linear" in structure, meaning that only the exams taken at the end of the two year specification count towards the final A level grade.
-For these subjects AS is now a stand alone qualification, worth 40% of a full A level.
-Students who complete AS exams but do not continue to study the subject at A2 level will be awarded an AS grade which can be recorded as part of their academic portfolio.
+Some A Level subjects are now "linear" in structure, meaning that only the exams taken at the end of the two-year specification count towards the final A level grade.
+For these subjects AS is now a stand-alone qualification, worth 40% of a full A level.
+Students who complete AS exams but do not continue to study the subject at A2 level will be awarded an AS grade which can be recorded within their academic portfolio.

-However, whether or not pupils remain to complete the full A level, AS exams will be sat at end of AS, to form the basis of evaluating their progress in the subject; also, the content of these exams will be re-sat at the end of A2.
+However, whether pupils remain on in Year 14 to complete the full linear A level or not, AS exams will be sat at end of year 13, to evaluate their progress in the subject; In addition, the content of these exams will be re-sat at the end of A2.

-BTEC / Cambridge Technical / AQA Level 3 Certificates:

-These Level 3 qualifications are mostly coursework based and are graded as Pass / Merit / Distinction / Distinction which has equivalences to A level grades and UCAS points.
+BTEC / AQA Level 3 Certificates: These Level 3 qualifications are coursework based with one exam module and are graded as Pass / Merit / Distinction / Distinction which has equivalences to A level grades and UCAS points.